 In 1945, his wife received several letters from the War Department.
 Each letter provided more information about his death.
 The reason this happened was that the information on the Oryoko Maru POWs slowly became available to the War Department changing the time and date of death.

 On January 19, 1946, the location of the grave was discovered and marked.
 According to records compiled by Remains Recovery Team #9, 311 remains were recovered from the grave.
 The first remains were removed from the grave from May 27 to May 30.
 The grave was described as being 18 feet wide, 15 feet deep, and 75 feet long.
 On the 27th, 20 sets of remains were recovered from the grave.
 The next day another 25 sets of remains were recovered and 242 sets of remains were recovered from the grave on May 29.
 The final 24 sets of remains were recovered on May 30.
 In total, 311 sets of remains were recovered.

 The remains were held in a remains recovery warehouse in Kiirun, Formosa until the decision was made to attempt to identify the remains.
 Those remains that were not identified were buried in the Punch Bowl at the National Memorial Cemetery of the Pacific in Hawaii.
 Since his remains were not identified, Capt.
-Russell C. Thorman’s name appears on the Tablets of the Missing at the American Military Cemetery at Manila.
+Russell C. Thorman’s name appears on the Tablets of the Missing at the American Military Cemetery in Manila.

 At this time, the Defense POW/MIA Accounting Agency has announced plans to exhume the grave Russell is buried in at the National Memorial Cemetery of the Pacific in Hawaii in an attempt to identify the remains of the men buried in it.
 DNA from family members will be needed and relatives can request a free DNA kit from the DPAA.